cranmer/fast-asimov-utils/README.md

   * `ExpectedLimit(50,7)`
   * returns s_95 = 19.7 events

-Similar code for expected discovery significance is also included
+Similar code for expected discovery significance is also included.

 Example Usage: